Lab rats with wings: The development, genetics and evolution of bat wings

 As our developmental biology class ramps up after P.Z.’s unfortunate illness, we have begun to read and discuss Sean Carroll’s book Endless Forms Most Beautiful.
 At the end of the fourth chapter of that book, Carroll writes:

-I think that Jacob, a member of the “Indiana Jones society of scientists who fight Nazis”, is likely correct that scientific and religious systems of knowledge attempt to fulfill a similar role.
+“Francois Jacob has pointed out that all of our explanatory systems, whether mythic, magic, or scientific, share a common principle.
+They all seek, in the words of physicist Jean Perrin, ‘to explain the complicated visible by some simple invisible.’”I think that Jacob, a member of the “Indiana Jones society of scientists who fight Nazis”, is likely correct that scientific and religious systems of knowledge attempt to fulfill a similar role.
 The difference between the two is that science has to provide evidence for the “simple invisible” that it postulates.
 To do this we must find a way to illuminate the hidden mechanisms that drive our natural world.
 The experiments that manage to most clearly show these mechanisms are the ones that become famous.
 The elegance with which finch beaks or a double slit experiment can reveal natural truths is what makes them so compelling.

 Carroll recognizes the importance of making invisible mechanisms apparent, and compares it to our ability to visualize gene expression using florescent antibodies or other molecular mechanisms.
 However I think Carroll sells himself short.
 Even before there were the means to make pretty pictures of embryos with glowing stripes, we could still visualize the effects of “master genes” such as the hox genes.
 We did this by making monsters.
 Although it may be less elegant than the newer molecular tools, one can gain insights into the process of development by fucking up embryos and examining the horribly deformed monsters that result.
 The second chapter of Carroll’s book is thick with examples of scientists who created monsters to learn about development.
 Although the experiments may seem slightly macabre, the discoveries that result are often really neat.
 One of my favorite examples that we’ve discussed thus far is the discovery of the zone of polarizing activity.